Classic brick apartment building courtyard

 MDH works best if:

-• You own one or more 2-49 unit multifamily buildings
+• You own one or more multifamily buildings in the 2-49 unit range

 • You've held long enough to have meaningful embedded gains